samcarlinone/mind-full/README.md

 # Mind-Full

-A word finder game, to pass the time by yourself or with friends.
+A word search game.
+Pass the time by yourself or with friends.